awsdocs/aws-codepipeline-user-guide/doc_source/getting-started-codepipeline.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the IAM console, in the navigation pane, choose **Policies**, and then choose the **AWSCodePipelineFullAccess** managed policy from the list of policies\.
+1. In the IAM console, in the navigation pane, choose **Policies**, and then choose the `AWSCodePipelineFullAccess` managed policy from the list of policies\.

 1. On the **Policy Details** page, choose the **Attached Entities** tab, and then choose **Attach**\.

 1. On the **Attach Policy** page, select the check box next to the IAM users or groups, and then choose **Attach Policy**\.
 **Note**
-The **AWSCodePipelineFullAccess** policy provides access to all CodePipeline actions and resources that the IAM user has access to, as well as all possible actions when creating stages in a pipeline, such as creating stages that include CodeDeploy, Elastic Beanstalk, or Amazon S3\.
+The `AWSCodePipelineFullAccess` policy provides access to all CodePipeline actions and resources that the IAM user has access to, as well as all possible actions when creating stages in a pipeline, such as creating stages that include CodeDeploy, Elastic Beanstalk, or Amazon S3\.
 As a best practice, you should grant individuals only the permissions they need to perform their duties\.
-For more information about how to restrict IAM users to a limited set of CodePipeline actions and resources, see [Remove Permissions for Unused AWS Services](how-to-custom-role.md#remove-permissions-from-policy)\.
+For more information about how to restrict IAM users to a limited set of CodePipeline actions and resources, see [Remove Permissions from the CodePipeline Service Role](security-iam.md#remove-permissions-from-policy)\.

 ## Step 4: Install the AWS CLI<a name="install-cli"></a>